bazthedev/SolsScope/README.md

 - Compatibility with all kinds of monitor sizes
 - Matrix: Overdrive or Overture: History Detection
 - Merchant Detection and sending a screenshot with their stock (Merchant Teleporter is required)
-- Mari/Jester Detection.
+- Mari detection (jester detection is unfinished)
-- Automatic crafting of potions
+- Automatic crafting of multiple potions
 - Purchase items from merchant via command
 - Glitch and Dreamspace Biome Detection
 - Auto Pop in Glitch or Dreamspace (untested)
 - Automatic Biome Randomizer/Strange Controller uses

 # TBA:
+- Finished Jester detection.
+- Integration with Yay joins to control the macro when the sniper gets a hit.
+- A window to allow users to configure settings easier.
 - Auto Purchase from merchant (???) will start only for void coins.
 If you do not have Merchant Teleporter, then this will not work.
 - You will be able to choose to only buy items from Mari, Jester or both.
 - Create a feature request if you want something to be added!